9th June 2021

 This case is the first case that considers the decommissioning regime under the Petroleum Act 1998, and provides welcome clarification on the thorny question of when a seller can be responsible for decommissioning post-sale installations.

-Nigel Tozzi QC acted for the defendant, Esso.
+Nigel Tozzi KC acted for the defendant, Esso.

 4 Pump Court has extensive experience across a wide range of energy disputes.
 Further information about our energy practice can be found here.